santiagoolivos/signatureapi-tutorials/powerautomate/envelope-new-item-sharepoint-list.md

 Next, retrieve the employee details from the Sharepoint List.

 1. Add the action **"Get attachments"** from the Sharepoint connector.
-2. Select the Site Address, List Name and Item ID from the previous step with Dynamic Content.
+2. Select the Site Address, List Name and Item ID from the previous step with dynamic content.

     ![Get Attachments](/images/powerautomate/sharepoint-list-flow/get-attachments.png)